kellerflint/Course-Resources/content/Table JOINs - JOIN Tables with Many-to-Many Relationships.md

 |103|1|
 |104|3|
 |105|3|
 To retrieve data that spans across these three tables, we use the SQL JOIN operation twice.
-Let's see how we can use the JOIN command to fetch the list of books along with their authors' names now that we're representing the data with a many to many relationship.
+Let's see how we can use the JOIN command to fetch the list of books along with their authors' names now that we're representing the data with a many-to-many relationship.
 ### Understanding the Many to Many Relationship

 ```sql